Vivian-Xie/Interactive-Lab-Hub/Lab 6/README.md

 **What they would change:**

 **Sam's suggestions:**
-- "Show who won previous rounds on screen"
-- "Best of 5 rounds tournament mode"
+- Best of 5 rounds tournament mode
-- "Harder images with overlapping geese"

 **Casey's suggestions:**
-- "Sound effects for button presses"
-- "Visual feedback on your own Pi (LED?)"
+- Visual feedback on your own Pi (LED?)
-- "Penalty for wrong answers (time added)"

 **Riley's suggestions:**
-- "Different animals, not just geese"
+- Different animals, not just geese
-- "Hide other players' progress until end"
-- "Show accuracy percentage for each player"

 ### Testing Insights

 **Key Observations:**

-1. **Learning Curve:** First-time users needed 1-2 rounds to understand the mechanics, especially the hold-to-submit feature.
+1. **Learning Curve:** First-time users needed 1-2 rounds to understand the mechanics, especially the importance of counting accurately while pressing.

-2. **Psychological Factors:** Seeing other players' real-time progress created competitive pressure but also self-doubt.
+2. **Psychological Factors:** NOT seeing other players' progress created different kind of tension - uncertainty about relative performance rather than direct comparison.

 3. **Physical Engagement:** All users commented that physical buttons made the experience more engaging than keyboard/mouse input.